Heroic Old-School Roleplaying

 Doing Things

 Simple tasks are assumed to succeed.
-If the task is dangerous or complicated, roll the dice for a check.
+If the task is dangerous or complicated, roll the dice for an Ability Check.

-For most checks, roll a 20-sided die (d20) over the difference of (20 - the character’s most relevant ability score).
+For most checks, roll a 20-sided die (d20) and add the ability’s modifier.

-• A natural 20 represents a critical success: the check automatically succeeds, and often includes a bonus for the roller.
+- A natural 20 means a critical success: the check succeeds, and often includes a bonus for the roller.

-• A natural 1 is a critical failure: the check automatically fails, and the attempt often causes an additional complication or challenge for the roller.
+- A natural 1 means a critical failure: the check fails, and often includes an extra complication.

 Abilities